-There is not a way to save the information on this form.
-You will have to fill out the entire form in one sitting.
+You cannot save the information on this form, rather, you will receive a copy of it once you have submitted it.
+You must fill out the entire form in one sitting.
 Once you have completed the submission form, make sure that you click the blue "Send" button.
-There is no need to download and save this form and email it to anyone.
-Once you have clicked the Send button, it will automatically be emailed to the State Program Director and the appropriate director/chairman for the submission.
-A copy of the submission will also be emailed to the person submitting the form, or to the email address provided on the form, once the Send button has been clicked.
+Once you have clicked the Send button, it will automatically be emailed to the State Program Director and the appropriate state director / chairman.
+A copy of the submission will be emailed to the person submitting the form or to the email address provided on the form once the Send button has been clicked.